rust-lang/rust/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

      * The cargo command to run.
      */
     cargoArgs: string[];
     /**
-     * Extra arguments to pass to cargo.
-     */
-    // What is the point of this when cargoArgs exists?
-    cargoExtraArgs: string[];
-    /**
      * Arguments to pass to the executable, these will be passed to the command after a `--` argument.
      */